whyaz/whyaz/README.md

     docpad run

-    #if you don't have docpad installed globally
+    or if you dont have docpad installed globally

     node_modules/docpad/bin/docpad run